Updated 3-13-25

 Position yourself near the end of the run group when you grid your car.

-Go ride with someone that is experience that can give you a basic rundown
+Go ride with someone that is experienced that can give you a basic rundown

 Let the grid workers know you are a novice and would like an instructor.